 Example; Choose the desired dataset (and an entity) with the menu or the 'ds' command.
 Then type trfm cyl z to transform the dataset from a rectangular system into a cylindrical around the global z axis.
-Type to transform from cylindrical (which exists after the first call) to the rectangular system (which re-produces the original values).
+Type trfm rec z to transform from cylindrical (which exists after the first call) to the rectangular system (which re-produces the original values).